 In some vehicles with daytime running lights (DRL), the instrument cluster lighting switches on automatically when it is dark outside or when driving through tunnels, for example.
-You will need to switch the headlights on manually when this happens, so that the vehicle's taillights will turn on.
+You will need to switch the headlights on manually when this happens, so that the vehicle's taillights will turn on, Daytime running lights (DRL).